 The ‘Good Life’ Ecosystem

-As we question conventional ways of measuring success, the redefinition of the Good Life goes public.
+As we question conventional ways of measuring success, the redefinition of the Good Life have become a public conversation.
 Happy people are more productive, engaged, creative and focused and productivity is said to increase by 40-50% in service and creative fields.
 Harvard Business School’s course on ‘Happinomics’ is oversubscribed and already informing the next generation of business leaders.
 So, considering tomorrow’s insurance landscape, it is clear that Good Life Credentials are the social glue that interlinks the eight trends.

 Positive Change Makers

-Real value is measured by the new ‘4P’ Bottom Line of People, Planet, Purpose and then Profit.
-All customer touchpoints must balance rational and emotional values and, for the insurance industry, these are Multi-Channel communication & open Dialogue alongside Community and Inclusivity.
+Without doubt real value will be measured by how well your perform on a new ‘4P’ Bottom Line of People, Planet, Purpose and then Profit.
+All customer touchpoints must balance rational and emotional values and, for the insurance industry, these are Multi-Channel communication and open Dialogue alongside Community and Inclusivity.
 Insurers need a new narrative to place them on the map as positive Change Makers and enablers of the ‘Good Life’.
 Brilliant business models are never anonymous – but reach out in both a global and local context to fulfil people’s real needs.
-Quite simply, successful insurance companies of the future will be those that are agile enough to adopt the ‘4Ps’.
+Quite simply, tomorrow’s successful insurance companies will be those that are agile enough to adopt and innovate around the ‘4Ps’.

 1) Eye by Kjaer Global